Terms of Service

 14.5 Survival

-The following provisions survive termination or expiration of these Terms: Sections 4.2 (Our Data Usage Rights), 4.3 (Ownership), 6 (AI Output Disclaimers), 7 (Acceptable Use - to the extent violations occurred during the term), 8 (Confidentiality), 10 (Intellectual Property), 11.3 (Disclaimer), 12 (Indemnities), 13 (Limits of Liability), 15 (Export; Sanctions), 18 (Assignment; Notices; Entire Agreement; Miscellaneous), 19 (Dispute Resolution; Governing Law), and any other provisions which by their nature should survive, including all payment obligations accrued prior to termination.
+The following provisions survive termination or expiration of these Terms: Sections 4.1 (Ownership), 4.3 (Platform Improvement and Data Usage Rights), 4.4 (Safeguards), 4.5 (Improvements and Derivative IP), 6 (AI Output Disclaimers), 7 (Acceptable Use — to the extent violations occurred during the term), 8 (Confidentiality), 10 (Intellectual Property; Feedback), 11.3 (Disclaimer), 12 (Indemnities), 13 (Limits of Liability), 15 (Export; Sanctions), 18 (Assignment; Notices; Entire Agreement; Miscellaneous), 19 (Dispute Resolution; Governing Law), and any other provisions which by their nature should survive, including all payment obligations accrued prior to termination.

 15) Export; Sanctions; Anti-Corruption